This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Preheat oven to 425°F.

-- Using a sharp knife or kitchen shears, remove the backbone from the chicken by cutting down both sides of the backbone.
+- Prepare the chicken: Using a sharp knife or kitchen shears, remove the backbone from the chicken by cutting down both sides of the backbone.
 Flatten chicken, breaking the breastbone if necessary.
 Loosen the chicken skin from the meat, being careful not to rip it, by gently working fingers under the skin and separating it from the meat.
 Work the butter mixture under the skin, and spread it over the meat.
-Work the mixture over the leg and thigh meat as well.4-5 lb roasting chicken
+Work the mixture over the leg and thigh meat as well.1 4-5 lb roasting chicken

-- Place the chicken, skin side up, on a parchment-lined baking sheet.
+- Roast: Place the chicken, skin side up, on a parchment-lined baking sheet.
 Drizzle the chicken and sheet pan with 1 tbsp olive oil.
 Add the potatoes, cut side down, around the chicken.
 Drizzle the potatoes with 1 tbsp olive oil and sprinkle with the remaining salt and black pepper.
 Roast in the preheated 425°F oven until the internal temperature of the chicken breast registers 160°F, the thigh 170°F, and the potatoes are easily pierced with a knife, 45-55 minutes.
-Remove the chicken from the baking sheet and set it aside to rest for 15 minutes, where the carry-over cooking will bring the breast to 165°F and the thigh to 175°F.2 ½ tsp kosher salt, 3 tbsp olive oil, 1 ½ lb small yellow potatoes, 2 tsp freshly ground black pepper
+Remove the chicken from the baking sheet and set it aside to rest for 15 minutes, where the carry-over cooking will bring the breast to 165°F and the thigh to 175°F. If there is excess liquid on the pan, carefully spoon off some of it before smashing the potatoes.2 ½ tsp kosher salt, 3 tbsp olive oil, 1 ½ lbs small yellow potatoes, 2 tsp freshly ground black pepper

-- Using the flat side of a water glass or measuring cup, press and smash the potatoes slightly.
+- Smash the potatoes: Using the flat side of a water glass or measuring cup, press and smash the potatoes slightly.
 Add the broccoli with the potatoes and drizzle with the remaining 1 tbsp olive oil.
-Top with grated Parmesan cheese and return to oven until the broccoli is crisp-tender, 12-15 minutes.3 tbsp olive oil, 3 cups broccoli florets, ½ cup grated Parmesan cheese
+Top with grated Parmesan cheese and return to the oven until the broccoli is crisp-tender, 12-15 minutes.3 tbsp olive oil, 3 cups broccoli florets, ½ cup freshly grated Parmesan cheese

-- Cut the chicken to serve with potatoes and broccoli.
-Drizzle with the honey Dijon vinaigrette.1 recipe honey Dijon vinaigrette
+- Serve: Cut the chicken to serve with potatoes and broccoli.
+Drizzle with the honey Dijon vinaigrette, if desired.1 recipe honey Dijon vinaigrette (optional)

 Video